aibrix/PrisKV/README.md

   make rebuild
   ```

-After a successful build, launch the server with anonymouse memory:
+After a successful build, launch the server with anonymous memory:

   ```bash
   ./server/priskv-server -a 192.168.122.1 -a fdbd:ff1:ce00:4c7:156a:a66b:b407:19c4 --acl fdbd:ff1:ce00:4c7:156a:a66b:b407:19c4/120